kaiserpelagic/restrecord-example/README.md

 ```
 * Find returns a: <code>Promise[Box[BaseRecord]]</code>
   * In this case it's <code>Promise[Box[Search]]</cod>
-* HTTP failures are captured in the Box as a Failure("network error", SomeError(HTTPException404), Empty)
+* HTTP failures are captured in the Box as a Failure
-  * The caller is responsible for handling Failures (including networking and json parsing)
+  * The caller is responsible for handling them

 ### Creating a Record (POST)
 ```scala